Home Help for families Information & advice Benefits & tax credits Benefits you might be entitled to Universal Credit

 You get an extra amount known as a child element for each dependent child in your family.
 This may be paid at a higher rate for your eldest child.

-If you are getting Universal Credit and you have a third or subsequent child born on or after 6 April 2017, you will not receive a child element for that child.
-There are some exceptions to this ‘two child policy’.
+You will not receive a child element for a third or subsequent child born on or after 6 April 2017.
+There are some exceptions to this “two child policy”.

-This is paid if you are eligible for Carer’s Allowance, or if the only thing that stops you from qualifying for Carer’s Allowance is that your earnings are too high.
-You do not actually have to have claimed Carer’s Allowance – it is sufficient that you meet the normal Carer’s Allowance rules, other than the earnings limit.
+You’ll receive this if you are eligible for Carer’s Allowance or if the only thing that stops you from qualifying for Carer’s Allowance is that your earnings are too high.
+You do not actually need to have claimed Carer’s Allowance.
+It is sufficient that you meet the normal Carer’s Allowance rules, other than the earnings limit.

-If the person you look after lives independently then you getting a carer element could affect their benefits.
+If the person you look after lives independently, getting a carer element could affect their benefits.
 Seek further advice from our helpline.

-If because of health problems you or a partner are not only unfit to work but also unfit to undertake any work-related activity, you can receive an extra element known as the limited capability for work and work-related activity element.
+If, because of health problems, you or a partner are not only unfit to work but also unfit to undertake any work-related activity, you can receive an extra element.
+This is known as the limited capability for work and work-related activity element.

 The same person cannot qualify for both a limited capability for work and work-related activity element and a carer element at the same time.
 If this applies to you, you will only get the higher of the two amounts.

-If you are working and pay for registered childcare costs it is possible to receive an extra allowance covering 85 per cent of your childcare costs.
-To qualify you (and your partner if you have one) must normally work.
-Any number of hours work will do.
+If you work and pay for registered childcare costs, you could receive an extra allowance covering 85 per cent of your childcare costs.

-The maximum amount of childcare that Universal Credit takes into account is capped at £760.42 per month for one child and £1,303.57 for two or more children.
+The childcare element can cover 85% of childcare costs.
+This is up to a maximum of £951 per month for one child and £1,630 for two or more children.

 There are no rules about how many hours you can work.
-Instead the amount of Universal Credit you receive is gradually reduced as you earn more.
+Instead, the amount of Universal Credit you receive gradually reduces as you earn more.

-If you have a dependent child or you are a disabled person then an initial amount of earnings – known as your ‘work allowance’ – is ignored.
-The amount of your work allowance depends on your circumstances.
+If you have a dependent child, or you are a disabled person with a limited capability for work, then an initial amount of earnings is ignored.
+This is known as your “work allowance”, and it depends on your circumstances.

-Your Universal Credit payments are then reduced by 63p for every £1 you earn above your work allowance (or from nil, if you do not get a work allowance).
+Your Universal Credit payments then reduce by 55p for every £1 you earn above your work allowance.
+(Or from nil, if you do not get a work allowance).

 Some self-employed people will be assumed to have a minimum amount of earnings, equal to the minimum wage for the number of hours they say they are working.
 However, this does not apply to anyone who is in the ‘no work-related requirements’ group, including many full time carers.
 It also doesn’t apply during the first 12 months of starting a new business.

-Some claimants may find that the amount they get is reduced due to the household benefit cap.
-However, others are exempt from the benefit cap, including if you have a child on DLA or PIP or you are entitled to the carer element in your Universal Credit award.
+Some claimants may find that the amount they get is lower due to the household benefit cap.
+However, others are exempt from the benefit cap.
+This includes if you have a child on DLA, PIP (or their Scottish equivalents) or you are eligible for the carer element in your Universal Credit award.

-Many families with a disabled child end up worse off under Universal Credit.
-This is particularly likely if you are an out of work family with a disabled child who does not qualify for the higher disability addition.
+Many families with a disabled child end up worse off under Universal Credit than they were under legacy benefits.
+This is particularly likely if you are an out-of-work family with a disabled child who does not qualify for the higher disability addition.

-This is because the lower rate of the child disability addition is set at £29.55 per week.
-Given that the equivalent additional payment under the existing benefits system is £65.52 per week, this represents a cut of £35.97 per week or just over £1,870 per year.
-Since the child disability addition is paid for each disabled child, those families with two children on the lower addition could lose twice this amount.
+This is because the lower rate of the child disability addition is £33.70 per week (£146.31 per month).
+The equivalent additional payment under the existing benefits system is £74.69 per week.
+This represents a cut of £40.99 per week, or just over £2131 per year.
+Since the child disability addition is for each disabled child, families with two children on the lower addition could lose twice this amount.